danielTobon43/danielTobon43.github.io/pages/About/about.md

 css: "/css/aboutme.css"
 ---

-Born in Cali, Colombia 1994.
-I am living and working in Ireland as Researcher in Electronics.

-- I am a person with a particular interest in outdoor-activities, gym, sport, etc
--

 <p class="about-text">
 <span class="fa fa-briefcase about-icon"></span>
 Currently a researcher in electronics, embedded systems, and hardware design.
 At the moment working on IoT projects for industry applications.